nghttp2/nghttp2/doc/nghttpx.1.rst

 80. LEN and KEY pair can be repeated multiple times to store multiple keys.
 The key appeared first is used as encryption key.
 All the remaining keys are used as decryption only.

+By default, connections to memcached server are not encrypted.
+To enable encryption, use :option:`--tls-ticket-key-memcached-tls` option.

 If :option:`--tls-ticket-key-file` is given, encryption key is read from the given file.
 In this case, nghttpx does not rotate key